 TEA held a ECHS Blueprint redesign webinar on 3/9/17.
 This webinar discussed the rationale and vision for change, process for redesign, timeline for implementation and opportunities to provide input.
-You can view the recorded version of the webinar; you will need to provide your name and email address in order to access it.
-You can, also, download a PDF version of the presentation used during the webinar.
+To view the recorded version of the webinar; a name and email address must be provided.
+A downloadable PDF version of the presentation used during the webinar is available.

 Download a copy of the South Texas Early College High School Conference presentation from April 24, 2017.